bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Pieter Wuille**: 00:25:18

-Yeah, and I think the `mu` is also because it's a letter, Greek letter that's used for `micro`, so they're small.
+Yeah, and I think the mu is also because it's a letter, Greek letter that's used for micro, so they're small.

 **Tim Ruffing**: 00:25:25